mariiaromaniuk/Leet-Code-Practice/README.md

-# Data Structures and Algorithms
+# LeetCode Practice
-This repository is my personal collection of completed LeetCode challenges, katas, whiteboarding question practice, and other assorted problems This repository is a collection of completed code challenges, whiteboarding question practice, and other assorted problems written in JavaScript and Java.
+This repository is my personal collection of completed LeetCode challenges, whiteboarding question practice, and other assorted problems written in JavaScript and Java.
 I will be updating this repository in the future to include interpretations of the algorithms in other languages.

 ![](BigO/bigO_chat.jpg)